Elinor’s 1915 Diary

 [Gap from jan 5-Jan 14.
 1915][Fri.
 Jan.
 15, 1915] Fri.15.
 Well I have had a sick nervous head ach every since yesterday, was most cray last night feel a little better today, but it’s all I can do to work. hope I fell better tomorrow.

 [Sat.
 Jan.
 16. 1915] Sat.16.
 Well.
 A. was tired but after a good hot dinner Thurs. & a rest she was alright. but if I feel this miserable as her wittness I don’t know how I should have felt had I been in her place.
 Well. the postman brought me a package from Georgia Rosecrans.
 Oberlin.
-O. which proved to be a night dress stamped, to be embroidered & floss &K embroider it with, as a rememberance of my birthday today I’m 30 yrs. old. and old old maid.
+O. [This would be Elinor’s Aunt Edith (her mother’s sister) who has a daughter Georgia married to Rosecrans and living in Oberlin] which proved to be a night dress stamped, to be embroidered & floss & embroider it with, as a rememberance of my birthday today I’m 30 yrs. old. and old old maid.
 Oh.
 Audrey done the scrubbing today & I the sweeping & the house work & odds & ends a hard day.

 [Sun.
 Jan.
 17. 1915] Sun.17.
 A beautiful day & I’ve worked all day Audrey, Martha & Evelyn to Sunday School this morn.
 I’ve had another hard day today.